+- Billing customers, clients, or patients.

 - Keeping books and records.

 - Ordering supplies.

 - Setting up appointments.

 - Forwarding orders or writing reports.

 Administrative or management activities performed at other locations.
 The following activities performed by you or others will not disqualify your home office from being your principal place of business.